 Grade Eight: Ms. Anne Davis (B.S., Florida International University)

 SPECIAL PROGRAMS TEACHERS:

-Spanish / Art or Music: Maria T. Otiniano
+Spanish / Art: Maria T. Otiniano

 Physical Education: Mr. Miguel Braga (B.S., State University of Rio de Janeiro, Brazil)